instedd/planwise/README.md

 :reloading (...)
 :resumed
 ```

+By default, changes to SASS or Clojurescript files will trigger a reload
+automatically.
+You can change that behaviour by disabling the auto-builder in
+`dev/dev.clj` (see the `:auto` component in `new-system`).

 If you want to access a ClojureScript REPL, make sure that the site is loaded
 in a browser and run: